Novespace

 Thierry Gharib

-Thierry Gharib has been Chairman and CEO of Novespace since 2011.
+Thierry Gharib is President of Novespace since 2011.
 Active in the sector since 1990, Thierry has managed the purchase and adaptation of successive Novespace aircraft: the A300 Zero G in 1997 and the A310 Zero G in 2015.

 Training